 There are two ways to resolve the frequency to a finer precision: 1) reduce the sample rate so more pulses are measured in each sample, or 2) average the resulting frequency.
 Either way is equivalent.
 Reducing the sample frequency to 100 Hz or averaging 10 samples resolves the frequency to 1%, because there are 100 pulses in the sample (case 1) or in the average (case 2).
 It is more common to use the second method, because other factors may determine the sample frequency, such as the rate at which analog inputs need to be sampled.

 Noise is unwanted interference that affects the signal and may distort the information.
 Noise comes from a variety of sources.
 Some comes from inside a circuit or device, and some comes from outside.
 Noise gets into a circuit from outside through two fundamentally different ways:

 Radiated – like an antenna

 Radiated noise travels through the air as radio waves.
 To couple into a circuit or pass through an enclosure efficiently, the dimensions of the circuit or the hole in the enclosure must be close to one quarter of the wavelength of the noise.
 Here are wavelengths for various frequencies (in a vacuum):

 You can see that for most circuits the radiated noise is mainly a problem above 100 MHz, although AM radio stations (near 1 MHz) can induce significant noise in a circuit.

 Analysis can only be as good as the input data.
-Careful acquisition is responsible for providing high quality data.
-This paper looked at example architecture’s impact on sampling rate.
+Careful data acquisition is responsible for providing high-quality data.
+This whitepaper looked at example architecture’s impact on sampling rate.
 Some other topics covered are common types of noise and techniques that are effective ways to reduce unwanted signals.